robin-mueller/auto-apms-guide/src/concept/behavior-executor.md

 ---
 order: 20
 ---
-# Behavior Tree Executor
+# Behavior Executor

-Commonly required functionality for executing behavior trees within the ROS 2 context is provided by [`TreeExecutorNode`](https://robin-mueller.github.io/auto-apms/classauto__apms__behavior__tree_1_1TreeExecutorNode.html).
-This flexible ROS 2 node offers a universal interface compatible with any behavior tree which complies with [our definitions](./behavior-trees.md).
-It implements the behavior tree build handler concept allowing the user to define how the executor is supposed to create the desired behavior tree.
+The behavior executor or sometimes also referred to as behavior engine is a core concept of this project.
+Thanks to the generic [definition of behaviors](./fundamentals.md#behavior-definition) in AutoAPMS, it can be flexibly used to execute various categories of behaviors.

+Internally, the executor relies on behavior trees for task planning.
+Each request for starting a behavior leads to a behavior tree being created.
+It's up to the [build handler](#behavior-build-handler) to interpret the incoming request and build the behavior tree accordingly.

+The behavior executor is represented by the [`TreeExecutorNode`](https://robin-mueller.github.io/auto-apms/classauto__apms__behavior__tree_1_1TreeExecutorNode.html) class.
+This central ROS 2 node offers a universal interface for dynamically deploying behaviors at runtime.

 ## ROS 2 Interfaces